vkguru/tipcalculator/README.md

 # tipcalculator
-A mini app that calculates how much a waiter gets as tip for each service rendered based on how happy the client is
+A mini app that calculates how much a waiter gets as tip for each service rendered based on how satisfied the clients are